 Cars.com/Cargurus.com used Tesla Model S web scraping

-Electrically powered vehicle become more popular due to less cost in maintenance and gasoline, good for the environment, driving range is similar to the traditional combustion vehicle and fun to drive.
+Electrically powered vehicle have become more popular due to less cost in maintenance and gasoline, good for the environment, driving range is similar to the traditional combustion vehicle and fun to drive based on the data collected.
 Tesla is one of the most popular and desirable brands that consumers want to have.
 However, most people are not able to afford the high initial cost of a brand new Tesla.
 Another alternative is to find a used Tesla.

 Cars.com list page provides much important information for machine learning such as original price, current price, trim of the car, drivetrain, etc. Python spider can easily scrap the front page information.
 However, the Vin number can only be obtained after I clicked into the vehicle page.